Best things to do in Perth

 What is it?
 An A-class nature reserve boasting 63 white-as-snow beaches perfect for snorkelling, diving, surfing off the back breaks and snapping selfies with quokkas.

 Why go?
 It’s just an hour’s ferry ride from the mainland to Rotto, where you can spend a day lapping up the sun and meeting the island’s cutest inhabitants: quokkas.
 The marsupials are native to Rottnest and are heavily protected, yet love to investigate and mingle with new visitors, especially those who have visited Rottnest Bakery – be warned your sourdough will not be safe.
 They are the main patrons of Hotel Rottnest’s beer garden so if you are lucky, expect to get up and close and personal with the furry critters.
 Remember to always approach with caution when leaning in for a selfie, but if they’re at the pub they’re usually as friendly as Hugh Jackman.

 What is it?
-Perth’s most beautiful beach, perfect for sunset dips.
+Perth’s most beautiful, white-sand beach, perfect for sunset dips and romantic strolls.

 Why go?
-There’s something magical about watching the sun slip into its pyjamas and say goodnight before dipping behind the inky curtain that is the Indian Ocean at nightfall.
+There’s something magical about watching the sun slip into its pyjamas, and when you see it dipping behind the Indian Ocean at nightfall, it's nothing short of magnificent.
 Thankfully you can watch this spectacle – one of nature’s Oscar-worthy performances – gratis along WA’s coastline.
-For the best vista, head to Cottesloe Beach in the well-heeled western suburbs.
+There's also space for diving, surfing and snorkelling too, and for the best vista, head to Cottesloe Beach in the well-heeled western suburbs.
 Afterwards, grab some fish’n’chips from Amberjacks and enjoy on the sand.
+Heaven.

 What is it?
 A colourful little gelateria hand-making each delicious flavour from scratch.